proak-us/acs-copyright/README.md

 The text asset is the simplest to insert, so we'll use the structure component with the following structure: `<NftContentPosition positionX={0} positionY={0}>Text Example</NftContentPosition>`.
 With the insertion of this element we can already check the text depending on the face that was inserted

 ### Image assets
-The image asset so we'll use the structure component with the following structure:
+The image asset, we will use the structure component with the following structure:

 ```
 <NftContentPosition positionX={0} positionY={0}>